MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 1. Go to **Monitor** > **Machines**.

-1. Select **Machine groups**, and then the desired machine group from the list.
+1. Select **Machine groups** and then select the desired machine group from the list.

 1. Select **Manage access**.

-1. Select **Add people**, and enter the name of the person in your organization with whom you’d like to share the machine group.
+1. Select **Add people** and enter the name of the person in your organization with whom you’d like to share the machine group.

-1. Select the name of the person to choose with which permissions they can access the machine group.
+1. Select the name of the person to choose which permissions they can access the machine group with.

     There are two levels of permissions that you can use when managing access to your machine groups: